Various Degrees of Coffee Roasts

 Roast Temperature (deg C)

-A very light roast level, immediately before the first crack.
-Light brown color with sharp acidity
+A very light roast level, immediately after the first crack.
+Light brown color with sharp acidity.

 New England Roast